 1930 - 1939 include the widows of police pensioners who had retired before 1st September 1918, continued throughout the 1930s.
 MPs In 1930, the MP for Devonport, Leslie Hore-Belisha, and Lord Remnant tabled proposals once again.
 By this time there were 12,167 police pensioners who had taken retirement before 1st April 1919 and another 20,082 who had retired since.
-There were no official figures available for the number of police officers pensioners in 1920, and of the 70,000 in 1930, 40,000 enjoyed stated that the cost of meeting the remaining pre-war police pensioners' claim was 'infinitesimal'.
-He added: 'We have a moral obligation to these men and it has been repeatedly According to his information, a superintendent retiring in 1930 received a pension of £370 per annum, whereas a pre-war still campaigning for the equality of pensions for pre-war and post-war former officers, and for police pensioners' widows to receive pensions irrespective of the date on which their husbands left the force.

-A New Branch On 14th May 1932, former superintendent Hector Daniel Macleod convened a meeting of 70 police pensioners in Northampton town hall.
+There were no official figures available for the number of police officers noted in parliament that there had been 120,000 pre-war police pensioners in 1920, and of the 70,000 in 1930, 40,000 enjoyed stated that the cost of meeting the remaining pre-war police pensioners' claim was 'infinitesimal'.
+He added: 'We have a moral obligation to these men and it has been repeatedly acknowledged in this house' (Hansard, 11 November 1930) According to his information, a superintendent retiring in 1930 received a pension of £370 per annum, whereas a pre-war In 1935, the National Association of Retired Police Officers was still campaigning for the equality of pensions for pre-war and post-war former officers, and for police pensioners' widows to receive pensions irrespective of the date on which their husbands left the force.
+9 A New Branch On 14th May 1932, former superintendent Hector Daniel Macleod convened a meeting of 70 police pensioners in Northampton town hall.
 Known as a man of style, in 1899 Macleod had famously commandeered a Benz motor car in Northampton to chase a conman posing as a publicist for Barnum & Bailey's circus, who had targeted shopkeepers in the area.
 With the owner of the car at the wheel, Macleod chased his suspect through the local villages, becoming the first ever police officer to make an arrest after a car chase.
 At the first meeting of the Northamptonshire Branch of NARPO in 1932, Daniel Macleod was elected as chair.
 The chief constable of the borough police, John Williamson and A. W. Bacon, the president of NARPO, both addressed the gathering to loud applause from the new members.
 Over the decades, despite several changes of venue, Northamptonshire Branch has continued to thrive and now has more than 900 members, who participate in regular sporting and social events, as well as supporting their proactive welfare programme.